ljlevy/PerformanceTesting/README.md

 # PerformanceTesting
-How to compare performances of different devices, middelwares and browsers ?
+How to compare performances of different devices, middlewares and browsers ?

 You have here all the code :
   - To run performances tests using test benchmarks (fps, score, ...)coded in HTML5.